Reference Counted Class Objects

 }

-Applying the rules defined above would have fun
+Applying the rules defined above would have fun’s lowering insert one

 Idioms and How-Tos